-To start off, let’s talk a little about “LNT.”
-Leave No Trace (LNT) ethics cover 7 core principles, including how to manage your waste.
-As the standard for outdoor recreation travel and public lands usage, LNT urges us to leave nature exactly as we found it: pristinely wild.
-While every outdoor recreation area will have its own unique set of human waste regulations, it’s safe to say that leaving waste directly on the ground is not okay anywhere.
+First, here’s a quick lesson on Leave No Trace (LNT).
+The non-profit promotes seven core principles, including how to manage your waste.
+As the standard for outdoor travel and public lands usage, LNT urges recreational users to leave nature exactly as they find it: pristinely wild.
+While different outdoor areas may have slightly differing human waste regulations, leaving waste directly on the ground isn’t acceptable anywhere.

-Why should you properly dispose of your poop, you ask?
-Simple: it’s gross.
-Human waste can pollute waterways and change the local ecology, spread disease, and make a beautiful area, well, stink.
-Think about it: would you want to camp next to a pile of poo?
+Why should you properly dispose of your poop?
+Human waste can pollute waterways and change the local ecology, spread disease, and make a beautiful area smell.
+Think about it: Would you want to camp next to a pile of poo?
 Would you want your kids, dogs, or friends stumbling across such an unwelcome surprise?
-We didn’t think so.
-The golden rule applies to poo, too!

 Here are a few tried-and-true waste management options that are good to go, wherever you need to go.

-Formerly called WAG bags, think of these like dog poop bags for humans.
-They are designed to collect and carry human waste in wilderness areas safely and discreetly, without lugging a toilet around with you.
+Also known as WAG bags, think of these as dog poop bags for humans.
+They’re designed to collect and carry human waste in wilderness areas safely and discreetly, without lugging a portable toilet around with you.
 The bags are puncture-resistant and coated in a NASA-designed odor-killing powder.
-Plus, they come with hand wipes and a small amount of toilet paper, so you can ditch the whole roll.
-Set up the bags in a Clean Waste specialized toilet seat kit, over a small bucket, or on their own.
-Tie off the bag, and voila!
-You’ve just earned an LNT Pooper badge.
+Plus, they typically come with hand wipes, sanitizer, and a small amount of toilet paper, so you can ditch the whole roll.
+Set up the bag in a Cleanwaste specialized toilet seat kit, over a small bucket, or on its own.
+Do your business, tie off the bag, and voilà—you’ve just earned an LNT pooper badge.

 Also known as a “river toilet,” this option is a basic outhouse-on-the-go.
-Sometimes this is just a toilet seat over a 5-gallon bucket; usually, a groover consists of a seat and tank combo.
+Sometimes it’s just a toilet seat over a 5-gallon bucket, but usually, a groover consists of a seat and tank combo.
 Either option includes a screwed-on, locked-on lid to ensure there are no spills in transit.
-Groovers are a great inexpensive option for multi-day car camping in an area without provided toilets, especially if the group isn’t comfortable with the cathole method.
-Plus, groovers hold TP like an RV toilet.
-Just don’t go #1 in these potties!
-How did the groover get its name, you ask?
-Let’s just say the toilet seat wasn’t always included in the set-up…
+Groovers are an inexpensive option for multi-day car camping in areas without provided toilets.
+Plus, groovers hold TP like an RV toilet—just don’t go number one in these potties.

 A cassette toilet is similar to a groover, but with a few key differences.
-Cassette toilets use a removable “black water” tank inside of a larger container, which also houses the seat.
-Popular in RVs, this option allows you to remove the waste tank and dump it in a regular toilet or dumping station.
+Cassette toilets use a removable black water tank inside of a larger container, which also houses the seat.
+Popular in RVs and van builds, this option allows you to remove the waste tank and dump it in a regular toilet or dumping station.
 While bulkier than groovers, the cassette toilet is much more comfortable, stable, and discrete than its river-running cousin.
-Some even include flushing water (just press a button to rinse it down) and water holding tanks, for an at-home powder room experience.
+Some even include flushing water (just press a button to rinse it down) and water holding tanks, for an at-home bathroom experience.

 Premium Portable Toilets

-If you’re not quite ready to go the full monty with your gotta-go routine, never fear: there’s an upgrade for that.
-Portable flushing toilets (like Dometic’s toilet options) are a great way to answer nature’s call out in nature.
-While there is a range of options to choose from (including budget and pricier picks), all offer flushing features.
-Some are foot-pedal powered, while others may use a wall switch or the upgraded hand-wave technology.
-A few can even swivel the seat 90 degrees to fit any RV or camping situation you may come across!
-These will definitely be the more expensive options, but if you want the most comfortable and homey bathroom experience on your outdoor adventures, you’ve found it.
+If you’re not quite ready to go the full monty with your gotta-go routine, never fear: There’s an upgrade for that.
+Portable flushing toilets (like Dometic’s toilet options) are a more comfortable way to answer nature’s call out in nature.
+While there’s a range of options to choose from (including budget and pricier picks), all offer flushing features.
+Some are foot-pedal powered, while others may use a wall switch or hand-wave technology.
+A few can even swivel the seat 90 degrees to fit any RV or camping situation.
+These are more expensive options, but if you want the most comfortable and homey bathroom experience on your outdoor adventures, this is it.